syenirasheila/FintechBanking-Prediction-Using-LogisticRegression-RandomForest/README.md

 Hopefully, this project can be valuable and beneficial for the advancement of Technology and Information, and if it's been useful to you, please give it a ⭐️ on this repository!
 Thank you 😃

-## 📌 Note

-This study is my exercise in learning about banking data analysis.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>